Leslie Groves: Manhattan Project

 Few agreed with him in 1942.
 Oppenheimer had little administrative experience and, unlike other potential candidates, no Nobel Prize.
-There was also concern about whether Oppenheimer was a security risk, as many of his associates were communists, including his brother Frank Oppenheimer, his wife Kitty, and his girlfriend Jean Tatlock.
+There was also concern about whether Oppenheimer was a security risk, as many of his associates were communists, including his brother Frank Oppenheimer, his wife Katherine Oppenheimer, and his girlfriend Jean Tatlock.
 Oppenheimer's Communist Party connections soon came to light, but Groves personally waived the security requirements and issued Oppenheimer a clearance on 20 July 1943.
-Groves' faith in Oppenheimer was ultimately justified.
+Groves's faith in Oppenheimer was ultimately justified.
 Oppenheimer's inspirational leadership fostered practical approaches to designing and building bombs.
 Asked years later why Groves chose him, Oppenheimer replied that the general "had a fatal weakness for good men."
 Isidor Rabi considered the appointment "a real stroke of genius on the part of General Groves, who was not generally considered to be a genius ..."

 Groves made critical decisions on prioritizing the various methods of isotope separation and acquiring raw materials needed by the scientists and engineers.
 By the time he assumed command of the project, it was evident that the AA-3 priority rating that Marshall had obtained was insufficient.
 The top ratings were AA-1 through AA-4 in descending order, although there was also a special AAA rating reserved for emergencies.
 Ratings AA-1 and AA-2 were for essential weapons and equipment, so Colonel Lucius D. Clay, the deputy chief of staff at Services and Supply for requirements and resources, felt that the highest rating he could assign was AA-3, although he was willing to provide an AAA rating on request for critical materials to remove bottlenecks.
 Groves went to Donald M. Nelson, the chairman of the War Production Board and, after threatening to take the matter to the President, obtained a AAA priority for the Manhattan project.
 It was agreed that the AA-3 priority would still be used where possible.

 The Combined Development Trust was established by the governments of the United Kingdom, United States and Canada in June 1944, with Groves as its chairman, to procure uranium and thorium ores on international markets.
 In 1944, the trust purchased 3440000 lb of uranium oxide ore from companies operating mines in the Belgian Congo.
-In order to avoid briefing Treasury Secretary Henry Morgenthau Jr. on the project, a special account not subject to the usual auditing and controls was used to hold Trust monies.
+In order to avoid briefing the Treasury Secretary, Henry Morgenthau Jr., on the project, a special account not subject to the usual auditing and controls was used to hold Trust monies.
 Between 1944 and the time he resigned from the Trust in 1947, Groves deposited a total of $37.5 million into the Trust's account.